 You must meet the following criteria to be eligible for the program:

-*If you're enrolled in this program and want to explore joining the Essential Medicines program, speak with GreenShield Pharmacy or the program Specialist before proceeding with the application process.
+*If you're enrolled in this program and want to explore joining the Essential Medicines program, speak with GreenShield Pharmacy or a program Specialist before proceeding with the application process.

 Program definitions